-Helping others to sing and have fun doing it is my absolute passion - that’s why I started the community choir in May 2014 and, aside from a 2 year Covid break, continue to lead this great bunch of people to sing their socks off every Thursday evening
+Helping others to sing and have fun doing it is my absolute passion - I trained as a Natural Voice Practitioner and started the community choir in Gillingham May 2014 and, aside from a 2 year Covid break, continue to lead this great bunch of people to sing their socks off every Thursday evening

 There's been much publicity about the benefits of singing with other people in recent years, and this is backed by hard evidence from extensive research projects with a variety of singing groups - ranging from people with conditions such as cancer and mental health difficulties, to ordinary everyday community choirs.
 The evidence is overwhelming - singing is good for you both mentally and physically

 My own experiences have given me absolute proof that when things feel difficult and singing with others is the last thing that I want to do, it will be the one thing that will lift my spirits and give me a different, more positive outlook

 There have been countless TV programmes too - Gareth Malone started the ball rolling several years ago now - but I personally don't believe that singing should be competitive.
 Where there is competition there is also the potential for feeling 'not good enough'